gfburton/aiabrixen2024/_pages/registration.md

 * PhD students: €80

-Unfortunately, for bureaucratic reasons the official registration page will not be available until around the end of April.
+Unfortunately, for bureaucratic reasons there have been delays in opening the official registration page.
+We hope it will be available from 3rd May.
 In the meantime, if you plan to attend the seminar then please complete this [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=ZzJRkuMDGkCA1MWO1mdOO3mzDZQEVZlNg75NFgifI-9UQkNVOVNTVlVVS0JKWjMwQlVFT1ZQWVk3Ui4u).
 This will help us book catering for the appropriate number of attendees.